-When you visit the library, you will find maker supplies in our teen area to try out.
-We also offer a circulating board game collection.
-You can check out a game to take home, or play in a study room (sign up at the circulation desk).
+When you visit the library, take a look at our circulating board game collection.
+You can check out a game to take home.

 For questions about teen programs, including suggestions for activities or new items to add to the collection, email the Youth Services Coordinator: email@example.com.